-Annelize van Rensburg is a founding member of Talent Africa, now Signium Africa, a major shareholder and director.
-She firmly believes that the integrated talent solutions offered to clients represents the future of search and talent management and w...
+Annelize van Rensburg is the global Chair of Signium and a founding member of Signium Africa.
+She firmly believes that the integrated talent solutions offered to clients represents the future of search and talent management and will greatly benefit e...

 News about the global pandemic brought stories of heroism and relief for some, but it is in times of crisis that an individual or company’s real moral and ethical value system comes to the fore.
 Global issues from overcharging for personal protective equipment (PPE) to leaders withholding government funding from their citizens brought shame on top of sadness.